nashville-software-school/bangazon-inc/book-3-web-api/chapters/FIREBASE_AUTH.md

 ### Firebase Account

 Before you get started using Firebase, you must create an account.
 Go to https://firebase.google.com/ and click the large `Getting started` button to create an account.
 You will need to login with a Google username/password.
-If you do not have a Google account, there is an option to create on on the Google sign in form.
+If you do not have a Google account, there is an option to create one on the Google sign in form.

 ### Firebase Project